 One can argue that the goal of an adventure is getting to your destination.
 When it comes to adventure riding, though, the journey is the destination.
 However, the most important part of any adventure ride happens even before you turn that key.
 It’s the preparation – the journey to the journey.
-Knowing the right equipment to bring can make or break your adventure.
+Knowing the top gear to bring can make or break your adventure in Vietnam.

 Know Your Gear